 It is, in general, difficult to collect information on the validity of the relevant IPRs and the target company's non-infringement of third parties' IPRs and evaluate the risks thereof.
-It is important for the buyer to consider establishing adequate representations and warranties to cover the risks derived from such matters, 78 which is often a topic of dispute between the seller and buyer since even the seller has difficulty in comprehensively evaluating such risks.
+It is important for the buyer to consider, for instance, establishing adequate representations and warranties to

-77 It is true that it is not impossible to check, for instance, industrial property rights of third parties that have been registered at the JPO to see whether, for instance, products of the target company infringe them.
-However, considering the limitation of time for due diligence, the resources available and the potential large numbers of competitors and their IPRs to be checked, etc, it is not practicable to thoroughly implement such actions.
+81 It is true that it is not impossible to check, for instance, industrial property rights of third parties that have been registered at the JPO to see whether, for instance, products of the target company infringe them.
+However, considering the limitation of time for due diligence, the resources available and the potential large numbers of competitors and their IPRs to be checked, etc, it would not be practicable to thoroughly implement such actions.